Irish Creamy Cauliflower Soup

 - 3 leeks, whites only

-- 1 large head cauliflower, cut into florets
+- 1 head cauliflower (large), cut into florets

 - 1 large russet potato, peeled and chopped

-- 8 cups chicken or vegetable broth
+- 8 cups chicken broth or vegetable broth

-- 7 ounces Irish Dubliner Cheese (or sharp cheddar)
+- 7 ounces Irish Dubliner cheese, or sharp cheddar

 - 2 teaspoons fresh chopped dill

 - Prep the vegetables.
 For the leeks, cut the green tops off.
 Then cut the white ends in half and wash them thoroughly.
-(Leeks have a tendency to have sandy in the layers.)
+(Leeks have a tendency to have sand in the layers.)
 Chop them into into small pieces.